A food and wine lovers guide to Noosa

 The Boathouse Sunset Bar

-Open from 4pm Tuesday to Sunday, the Boathouse Sunset Bar will give you serious feels.
+Open from 4pm every day, the Boathouse Sunset Bar will give you serious feels.

 Picture this: you’re standing on the roof-top bar, listening to live music, watching the sunset, and the best part that is you’re sipping on your favourite cocktail!